Selling Real Estate Owned Jointly In Texas

 Selling Co-Owned Property In Texas

-• Plan Sale Strategy: Create a strategy for marketing and selling the property.
+• Plan Sale Strategy: Formulate and Construct a plan that focuses on the marketing and the selling of the property.

 How to Prepare Your Property for Sale

-• Make Improvements: Boost curb appeal and fix any issues to increase value.
+• Make Improvements: Work on the aesthetic value of the property and resolve any issues to heighten the value.

 What Are the Required Legal Documents for a Sale?